 New!
-Now when you create a cassette quote you will get a private upload link.
-The upload link is to be used for a single project and may expire after we process the files or 60 days.
-We will roll this feature out to CD, DVD, and other types of projects in the coming weeks (May 2016).
+Now when you create a duplication or pressing quote you will receive a private upload link via email.
+The upload link is to be used for a single project and will expire after 60 days.

 For access to the shared public upload server click on this link for an instant reply email with the password.